 If things have gone well in your growing ambitions then you might not be able to eat everything.
 Even if you’re being ultra-healthy, it could still be far too much for one person – or even one whole family – to handle.
 In this case, you could give it away.

 Other friends and family members who could be struggling to eat enough good stuff as you did at the beginning will be grateful to you if you give them what you can’t use.
-Even if they do eat enough, being given items instead of having to buy them is a definite bonus.
+Even if they do eat enough, receiving fresh, home-grown items instead of buying them is a definite bonus.

 You might not be making any money from the situation, but that’s not always necessary.
 Not everything needs to be monetized in life.
 If the fruit and vegetables were going to be thrown in the trash because they couldn’t be used, then why not give them to someone who will want them and can make use of them?